dhrumilankola/dhrumilankola/README.md

     <td width="33.3%" valign="top">
       <div align="center">
         <h3>🎮 Spark: Deconstruct to Understand</h3>
-        <p>From deconstructing video games to understand their magic, to diving into the internals of complex systems.
-It's all about looking inside the black box to find out how things <em>truly</em> work.</p>
+        <p>My journey began trying to mod games like <em>Counter-Strike</em>, fascinated by the magic behind the screen.
+That desire to look inside the black box and see how things <em>truly</em> work still drives me today.</p>
       </div>
     </td>
     <td width="33.3%" valign="top">
       <div align="center">
         <h3>💡 Drive: Turn Complexity into Elegance</h3>
-        <p>The focus is turning complex problems into clean code.
-Building seamless frontends, scalable backends, and intelligent AI models that deliver a frictionless user experience.</p>
+        <p>I thrive on turning complex challenges—like optimizing a database query or designing a seamless API—into clean, elegant code that delivers a frictionless user experience.</p>
       </div>
     </td>
     <td width="33.3%" valign="top">
       <div align="center">
         <h3>🚀 Ambition: Ship Products That Matter</h3>
-        <p>The goal is shipping production-ready software.
-Applying AI and full-stack principles in fast-paced environments, especially early-stage startups, to turn ambitious ideas into reality.</p>
+        <p>The goal is to build software with real-world impact, like the "Perfect Student Assistant" I'm currently designing.
+I'm looking to join an early-stage startup and help turn ambitious ideas into reality.</p>
       </div>
     </td>
   </tr>